ScottLNorvell/ScottLNorvell.github.io/_drafts/vacillate.md

 I vacillated _(see what I did there)_ on whether to show the progress of the vacillation or just return the result.
 "Trust me.
 The computer vacillated...
 Here's the result!".
 In the end, I thought it might "teach" the vocabulary word better to show progress.

 I wanted a function that would take in two arrays of arbitrary length (the `ideas` and the `templates`) and return a random pair from each.
-I also didn't want to repeat any one item from any consecutive pairs.
-That would just be some sloppy vacillating.
+I also didn't want to repeat any one item from any consecutive pairs because that would just be some sloppy vacillating.
 I figured an infinite generator would do the trick, but getting it just right took a bit longer than expected.

 Originally, I made the function asynchronous and had a sleep in between each vacillation so that it really felt like the computer was vacillating: